 Meanwhile exFAT is the best choice for a flash drive or memory cards of 32 gigabyte capacity or more or when you need to store files greater than 4 gigabytes in size.

 For external hard drives or SSDs, NTFS is the best choice for anybody who is entirely or primarily Windows-based, while exFAT is probably the best choice that anybody who regularly shares files between a PC and a Mac.
 Taking into account the file size and volume size limitations, FAT32 also remains an option for external drives that need to be accessed across a wide range of Windows, Mac and Linux systems.

 To check the file system on the drive just go to an operating system, right click the drive to bring up properties and you’ll see the file system on the drive.
-If it’s not the one you want you can change it, but remember the only way to change it is to reformat the drive.
-This means you lose all data on the drive in the process if you don’t back it first.
+If it’s not the one you want you can change it by reformatting the drive or by using file system converter software.